open-telemetry/opentelemetry-dotnet-contrib/.github/ISSUE_TEMPLATE/comp_resourcedetectors_process.md

 ---
-name: OpenTelemetry.ResourceDetectors.Process
+name: OpenTelemetry.Resources.Process
-about: OpenTelemetry.ResourceDetectors.Process
+about: OpenTelemetry.Resources.Process
-labels: comp:resourcedetectors.process
+labels: comp:resources.process
 ---

-# Issue with OpenTelemetry.ResourceDetectors.Process
+# Issue with OpenTelemetry.Resources.Process

 List of [all OpenTelemetry NuGet packages](https://www.nuget.org/profiles/OpenTelemetry) and version that you are